JMNicolaus/OperatorInference_for_SDEs/README.md

 The predefined examples are available by setting the variable FOM.eqtype to 'Heat', '2dHeat' or 'ConvectionReaction'.
 Specifying the variable 'snapshotType' to be 'moment' or 'state' results in the moment-snapshot matrix or the state-snapshot matrix to be used, respectively.
 The parameters 'L','s' and 'h' correspond to the number of sampled trajectories, the number of time-steps and their size.
+The Subfigures of the Figures 5.2 and 5.3 are produced by 'genPlots.m'.
+The Figure 5.1 and Table 5.1 are produced by 'genPlotSubspace.m'.

 The 'ConvectionReaction' example uses the matrices provided by the file '[pde.mat](https://www.slicot.org/objects/software/shared/bench-data/pde.zip)', which is part of the benchmark examples of